 Dried leaves are assessed by eye.
-The colour of the leaves, their size, form, regularity and beauty are all important criteria that contribute to the initial appeal.
+The color of the leaves, their size, form, regularity and beauty are all important criteria that contribute to the initial appeal.

 The leaves are then smelled.
-After that, they are brewed and here again the eye judges the colour, radiance and more or less cloudy appearance of the liquid.
+After that, they are brewed and here again the eye judges the color, radiance and more or less cloudy appearance of the liquid.

-At this point, you then work on distinguishing the five flavours: bitter, acid, salty, sweet and unami (a term used in tasting, which comes from Japanese and can be translated as "flavoursome").
+At this point, you then work on distinguishing the five flavors: bitter, acid, salty, sweet and unami (a term used in tasting, which comes from Japanese and can be translated as "flavorsome").
 After this, you must be able to recognise and express the sensations and impressions experienced when tasting a tea.

-There is an endless world of flavours: plant-like, woody, flowery, marine, and so on.
+There is an endless world of flavors: plant-like, woody, flowery, marine, and so on.